 Alcohol-Related Diseases, Accidents, and Violence Statistics

 Alcohol abuse takes a person down a risky path.
-The risk for developing serious disease increases.
+The risk of developing serious disease increases.
 Because alcohol also takes over the mind, the chronic user and the addict can’t control their reflexes, impulses, and cognitive faculties, causing increased violence-oriented incidents.
-Many alcohol facts and statistics show that most of these incidents result to bad.
+Many alcohol facts and statistics show that most of these incidents result in bad.

 In 2009, alcohol-induced liver disease was the reason behind 1 in 3 liver transplants.
 696,000 students in the college who age between 18 & 24 years get involved in alcohol-related assaults yearly.
 Likewise, 97,000 students in the college between the ages of 18 & 24 years experience alcohol-related assault or rape during dates.

 When it comes to consumption of alcohol by expectant mothers, alcohol crosses the placenta and is absorbed by the blood and tissues of the developing fetus.
 Pregnant women who drink don’t just harm themselves, but also their fetus.
-The following are some disturbing poisoning statistics of alcoholism in women:
+The following are some disturbing poisoning statistics of alcoholism in women and alcoholic woman signs:

 - 1 out of every 10 pregnant women consumes alcohol – this was contained in a Behavioral Risk Factor Surveillance System (BRFSS) report for 2011-2013 by the CDC.
 1 out of 33 women binged during the past month from 2011 to 2013.